shaunthom/Snake-Robot/README.md

 The server receives the joystick data, processes it, and sends a reply back to the client.
 The client waits for this reply and displays it on the serial monitor.
 The NRF24 modules communicate in a point-to-point manner, allowing remote control or data exchange between devices.

+### Results and Further Scope:

+Our model successfully navigated through smoke-filled rooms, identifying hazardous materials or obstacles.
+The sensor detection range was up to 10 meters.
+This is a good result considering the entire cost of the project.
+The wireless Data Transmission Latency was also less than 10 milliseconds, which is really impressive.
+Most of the demo users found the joystick control to be intuitive.
+The power efficiency was also good as our prototype ran non-stop for about 90 minutes.
+It is possible to add more features like facial recognition and advanced obstacle avoidance in future.

 Below are some snapshots:
 ![Live Img](Snake-Robot.jpeg)